neogeek23/Tic-Tac-Toe/README.md

 ﻿# Tic-Tac-Toe

 So this is how tic tac toe would work if it was in n-space.
-I think.
 Basically you must claim n+1 continuous spaces in some cross section or throughout the entire n-space.
 Being continuous means that the closest next space is no more than 1 location away in each coordinate but is also at least 1 location away in at least 1 coordinate (otherwise it'd be the same point).

 Example winning paths in 4 space: